 - Improves quality of patient care

-Under the shared governance model, UT Medical Center nurses have a voice in determining clinical practices, standards and quality of patient care.
+Under the shared governance model, The University of Tennessee Medical Center nurses have a voice in determining clinical practices, standards and quality of patient care.
 Nurses are encouraged to utilize their clinical knowledge and experience to help direct and develop nursing practice at the hospital.
 Shared governance also fosters communication with executive staff and among colleagues in various units.

-UT Medical Center’s shared governance councils include the Advance Practice Registered Nurse Council, Coordinating Council, Leadership Council, Practice Council, Professional Development Council, Recruitment & Retention Council, Research & Evidence Based Practice Council, and Quality & Safety Council.
+UT Medical Center’s shared governance councils include the Advance Practice Registered Nurse Council, Nursing Coordinating Council, Nursing Leadership Council, Nursing Practice Council, Nursing Professional Development Council, Nursing Retention & Recruitment Council, Nursing Innovation & Evidence-Based Practice Council, and Nursing Quality & Safety Council.